-| name | PRPM JSON Best Practices |
+| name | prpm-json-best-practices |

-| description | Best practices for structuring prpm.json package manifests with required fields, tags, organization, and multi-package management |
+| description | Best practices for structuring prpm.json package manifests with required fields, tags, organization, multi-package management, enhanced file format, eager/lazy activation, and conversion hints |

 PRPM JSON Best Practices